hpe-storage/scod/docs/csi_driver/using.md

 The HPE CSI Driver (version 1.3.0 and later) allows the CSP backend volume to be mutated by annotating the `PersistentVolumeClaim`.
 Define the parameters allowed to be mutated in the `StorageClass` by setting the `allowMutations` parameter.

+!!! tip
+    There's a tutorial available on YouTube accessible through the [Video Gallery](../../learn/video_gallery/index.html#adapt_stateful_workloads_dynamically_with_the_hpe_csi_driver_for_kubernetes) on how to use volume mutations to adapt stateful workloads with the HPE CSI Driver.

 !!! caution "Important"
     In order to mutate a `StorageClass` parameter it needs to have a default value set in the `StorageClass`.
 In the example below we'll allow mutatating "description".
 If the parameter "description" isn't set when the volume was provisioned, no subsequent mutations are allowed.